meghnagarg66/Superstore-Sales-Data-Analysis-/README.md

 🔹Key Metrics:

-Sum of Sales: $93.5k
+Sum of Sales: $2296196
-Sum of Profit: $3.3k
+Average Sales: $230
-Sum of Quantity: 1415 units
+Sum of Quantity: 37820 units
-Sum of Discount: 64.27
-Count of Order ID: 358

 📌Insights:

 Top Performing Subcategories:

-🔹Machines, Chairs, and Phones are the top three subcategories in terms of sales.
-High quantity sold for Binders and Phones indicates a strong demand for these products.
+🔹Storage, Chairs, and Phones are the top three subcategories in terms of sales.
+High quantity sold indicates a strong demand for these products.

 Regional Performance:

-🔹The West region leads in both sales and profit, indicating it is a significant market for the superstore.
-The Central region has the lowest contribution to sales and profit, suggesting potential for growth or reevaluation of strategy in this region.
+🔹The West region leads in sales, indicating it is a significant market for the superstore.
+The South region has the lowest contribution to sales, suggesting potential for growth or reevaluation of strategy in this region.

+Best Segment Performance:

+🔹The total sales for each data category in the “Segment” column are grouped and analyzed, specifically the total sales for Consumer, Corporate, and Home Office.
+Based on the analysis results, the Consumer category is the bestseller among the segments, followed by Corporate and Home Office.

+Highest selling and Lowest Selling Sub-Category:

+🔹According to the analysis results, Binders, Furnishings, Phones and Paper are the top four highest-selling sub-categories.
+Consequently, Superstore needs to concentrate its manufacturing and marketing plans and actions on these products.
+Observing the following pie chart, Phones contribute the major percent to the total sub-category sales, while Labels and Fasterners are the lowest-selling products.

+In which region the store is giving more discount:

+🔹The result reveals that the Central region is offering the highest discount, aligning with the fact that it also has the highest order count.
+This decision makes sense and is a correct business strategy for the Central region.

 Discount Allocation: